astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ### Make sure you don't have `datetime.now()` as your start_date.

-It's intuitive to think that if you tell your DAG to start "now" that it'll execute "now."
-BUT, that doesn't take into account how Airflow itself actually reads `datetime.now()`.
+It's intuitive to think that if you tell your DAG to start "now" that it'll execute immediately.
+But that's not how Airflow reads `datetime.now()`.

 For a DAG to be executed, the `start_date` _must be_ a time in the past, otherwise Airflow will assume that it's not yet ready to execute.
 When Airflow evaluates your DAG file, it interprets `datetime.now()` as the current timestamp (i.e. NOT a time in the past) and decides that it's not ready to run.
-Since this will happen every time Airflow heartbeats (evaluates your DAG) every 5-10 seconds, it'll never run.

 To properly trigger your DAG to run, make sure to insert a fixed time in the past and set [catchup=False](https://github.com/apache/airflow/blob/v1-9-stable/airflow/models.py#L2865) if you don't want to perform a backfill.